andrew2020wit/foreign-reader/README.md

 This application optimized to work with very big text files.

 The text is shown to be easily to read, with large text-size and good font.
-You can customize appearance (text size, colors and other).
+You can customize appearance (text size, colors, background and other).

 It supports multiple bookmarks and automatically remember last position.